Andrew Millet of Wisteria Formations provides an introduction to company directors’ key legal responsibilities

 Under company law, you must produce proper accounts and file specific documents with Companies House before a deadline.
 The information you submit must be accurate.
 Obviously, then there are other laws that apply to all businesses, such as tax, health and safety and employment legislation.
 Get it wrong and you could be left facing large fines, disqualification as a director, personal liability for company debts or even a criminal conviction in the most extreme of cases.

-Failing to file accounts or the annual return by the deadline or at all is a criminal offence.
-If it goes to court and you lose you could end up with a criminal record and a fine of up to £5,000.
+Failing to file accounts or the confirmation statement (previously known as the annual return) by the deadline or at all is a criminal offence.
+If it goes to court and you lose you could end up with a criminal record and the company can be struck off the public record.
 You could also be disqualified from acting as a company director.

-Post registration, crucially, your annual return, which confirms or updates the information Companies House has about your directors, shareholders, etc. Obviously, your company must also file an annual report and accounts.
+Post registration, crucially, your confirmation statement, which confirms or updates the information Companies House has about your directors, shareholders, etc. Obviously, your company must also file an annual report and accounts.

 You must advise Companies House if you change your registered office address, or if you appoint a new director/secretary or one gives up such a position at your company.
 Or if any of your personal details change, such as your address or the name of a director who gets married.
 Fill out and submit the necessary form, which should be available to download from the Companies House website.